Cross River National Park: History

 The park was first proposed in 1965, but serious planning did not start until 1988.
 The World Wide Fund for Nature - UK played a leading role for the plan to establish the park in two divisions separated by farmland and the Cross River valley, with a budget of $49.9 million.
 The plan envisaged villagers in the buffer zone being involved in running the park and being given development aid.

-The Cross River National Park (CRNP) was established by Federal Ministry Government Decree in 1991, with the Cross River gorilla chosen as the theme animal.
+The Cross River National Park (CRNP) was established by the Federal Ministry Government Decree in 1991, with the Cross River gorilla chosen as the theme animal.
 The original plan was not fully implemented, and the park established in 1991 only included existing forest reserves.
 After a small amount of initial aid, the funding dried up and the villagers became hostile to the park administration.

-An amending decree in 1999 converted the Nigerian National Park Service, which runs the park, into a paramilitary outfit with increased powers.
+An amending decree in 1999 converted the Nigerian National Park Service, which runs the park, into a paramilitary outfit with increased powers.The park was created in 1991 and borders the Takamanda and Korup national parks in Cameroon.
+It also crosses with five local government areas (Obanliku, Boki, Etung, Ikom, and Akampka).
+Because of its proximity to PA in Cameroon, the CRNP could be a component of a bigger transboundary PA.
+With the creation of the park, some 105 buffer zone settlements were formed, some of which were enclave towns inside the park.

+The local populations' ability to lawfully utilize the forest's resources was taken away when the CRNP and its borders were established in 1991.
+Because the ICDP and relocation initiatives did not yield substitute means of subsistence, the local residents are left with no choice but to continue utilizing the CRNP's resources—albeit with illegal implications.
+As a result, the local populations in the CRNP become the drivers of forest fragmentation.

 Organisation

 The Nigeria National Park Service is an agency of the Federal Ministry of Environment, Housing & Urban Development.
 The Cross River National Park is headed by a Director under the guidance of a Park Management Committee.
 The park management has established a station at Kanyang as a base for primate research and eco-tourism.
 The Butatong Divisional Head Office, established with assistance from the European Union and the World Wildlife Fund provides a base for rangers patrolling the Okwa and Okwangwo sectors of the Okwangwo division.

 The park has four departments: Park Protection and Conservation, Ecotourism, Park Engineering and Maintenance, and Finance and Administration.
 In 2010, 250 of the total 320 personnel worked in Park Protection and Conservation, mostly male due to the rigors of the job, based at twelve ranger stations.
 This number is inadequate given the size of the territory to be patrolled.
 Despite attempts at training, many of the rangers are poorly qualified and are dissatisfied with pay, equipment, motivation and career prospects.